-- Ref Reference.
-Cheque number or paying-in slip number. - Nominal Nominal code.
+Ref Reference.
+Cheque number or paying-in slip number.

+Nominal Nominal code.
 The nominal code cannot be another bank account (see bank to bank transfer below) or a control account.
 If the required nominal code is not in the list you can add it by typing in the new code and pressing <TAB> or <Enter> on your keyboard.
-Confirm that you wish to add the new value to the table and you will be presented with a New Nominal record to complete. - PC Property code.
-If the transaction does not relate to a specific property leave the PC column blank. - Dept Department code. - Details Transaction details, maximum 50 characters. - Amount Enter the amount of the transaction in the Net column.
+Confirm that you wish to add the new value to the table and you will be presented with a New Nominal record to complete.

+PC Property code.
+If the transaction does not relate to a specific property leave the PC column blank.